Car TalkDriving TipsHow Do You Bump Start a Car With An Automatic Transmission?

 Before connecting the leads to the car’s battery, turn off the engine with the keys out.
 Next, on the positive terminal (+) of the working car’s battery (Let’s name it Car 1), attach the red jump cable using the clip.
 And, clip the other end of the red cable onto the positive terminal of the non-working car (Let’s name it Car 2).

-During the connection, make sure that the fasten wires don’t fall into the engine area.
+During the connection, make sure that the fastening wires don’t fall into the engine area.
 Otherwise, during the method of bump-starting a car with an automatic transmission, you may end up harming yourself.

 3. Connect the leads to the negative terminal

-Now, attach one end of the black lead to the negative terminal (-) of the Car’s 1 battery, with another end to the earthing point of Car 2.
-Usually, the cars have a defined earthing point but in case, there is no dedicated position, connect the black lead to any unpainted bolt like engine chassis or block.
+Now, attach one end of the black lead to the negative terminal (-) of the Car 1 battery, and with the other end to the earthing point of Car 2.
+Usually, the cars have a defined earthing point, but in case there is no dedicated position, connect the black lead to any unpainted bolt, like the engine chassis or block.
 While connecting the black lead, a minor sparking will occur, which is nothing to be worried about.

 4. Start the cars

-Gently turn “ON” the engine of Car 1 and after a while (around 5 minutes), check the status of Car 2.
+Gently turn “ON” the engine of Car 1, and after a while (around 5 minutes), check the status of Car 2.
 You must be able to start the latter vehicle.
-In case, Car 2 doesn’t start, check the connection and try again.
-Still, if the vehicle doesn’t start, this calls for the battery replacement.
+In case Car 2 doesn’t start, check the connection and try again.
+Still, if the vehicle doesn’t start, this calls for a battery replacement.

 On the contrary, if Car 2 starts running, remove the clips.
 However, don’t touch any of the electrical components, and remove the leads by handling their insulated area.